whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-26-can-rabbits-eat-watermelon.md

 ---
 title: "Can Rabbits Eat Watermelon?"
 permalink: /:categories/can-rabbits-eat-watermelon.html
 excerpt: "Wondering whether your pet rabbit can eat watermelon?
 What about the rind?
-Read this post to find out if they are healthy and learn some great tips on how to feed them."
+Find out if a watermelon is healthy for your bunny and learn some tips on how to feed it."
 date: 2018-03-26
 last_modified_at: 2018-03-26
 header: